 The Foundation allocates certain costs based on various activities.
-The Foundation allocates consulting fees, salaries and benefits based on management's estimate of actual time spent by an employee on research and programs, administration and donor development initiatives.
-During the year, the basis for allocating consulting fees was changed to better reflect the actual use.
-This change was not applied restrospectively as it would not have resulted in a significant change.
+The Foundation allocates consulting fees, salaries and benefits based on management's estimate of actual time spent by an employee on research and programs and donor development initiatives.
+Expense allocations are applied on a consistent basis from year to year.

-For the current year, consulting fees, salaries and benefits of \$263,085 (2022 - \$229,619) were allocated to programs and external disbursements expenditures, \$224,231 (2022 - \$162,647) were allocated to donor development expenditures and \$108,578 (2022 - \$129,312) were allocated to administration expenditures.
+For the current year, consulting fees, salaries and benefits of \$229,619 (2021 - \$193,811) were allocated to programs and external disbursements expenditures, \$162,647 (2021 - \$137,283) were allocated to donor development expenditures and \$129,312 (2021 - \$152,262) were allocated to administration expenditures.